Lamb-shift-mediated energy transfer in open quantum batteries: Conclusion

 In this work, we investigated the impact of the Lamb shift, arising from system--environment interference, on the charging dynamics of open quantum batteries within a Lindblad framework.
 We show that the Lamb-shift-induced renormalization of the charger frequency modifies the resonance structure of the coupled system.

-By identifying the renormalized eigenfrequencies $\lambda_{\pm}$ as the correct resonance conditions, we demonstrate that an appropriate frequency correction restores and can further enhance the battery ergotropy.
-Moreover, we uncover a robust switching effect in energy transfer: tuning the Lamb shift $\Delta_L$ and the driving frequency $\omega_f$ enables selective control over whether energy is predominantly stored in the battery or retained in the charger, a behavior that persists across different coupling and detuning regimes.
+By identifying the renormalized eigenfrequencies $\lambda_{\pm}$ as the correct resonance conditions, we demonstrate that an appropriate frequency correction restores and can further enhance the coherent displacement ergotropy.
+Moreover, we identify a switching-like redistribution behavior: tuning the Lamb shift $\Delta_L$ and the driving frequency $\omega_f$ enables selective control over whether energy is predominantly stored in the battery or retained in the charger, a behavior that persists across different coupling and detuning regimes.

-These results establish the Lamb shift as an effective control parameter for optimizing energy transfer in realistic quantum batteries.
-By bridging the gap between idealized models and dissipative environments, these results provide actionable strategies for engineering high-efficiency quantum energy storage devices.
+These results suggest that the Lamb shift can influence the energy-transfer characteristics of open quantum batteries.
+By bridging the gap between idealized models and dissipative environments, these results provide a possible theoretical perspective for studying energy redistribution in dissipative quantum batteries.
 Given the universality of the interference effects discussed here, our framework may be extended to more complex scenarios, including non-Markovian dynamics, many-body quantum batteries, and experimental implementations in circuit QED or waveguide-coupled solid-state emitters.